Skip to content

 Installation 🔧

-The app is available as PyPI package.
+The application is available as a PyPI package.
 Follow this guide to install.

-You have seen the 3d printable photobooth box?
-Check out the photobooth box!
+Still need a box?
+Check out the 3d printed photobooth box!

 Prerequisites